banil-cloud/hello-world/README.md

 # hello-world
 learn cloud
-,yself anil, and i would like to learn and work on cloud and cloud-computting
+hi,myself anil, and i would like to learn and work on cloud and cloud-computting